GalaxyBots1234/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TODO

 - Hardware
-  - Springs
-  - New arm assembly
-  - Steel chain for pitch
   - Cabling & protection for Claw
   - New claw design / improvement with color sensor
 - Software